 Because I started to record more videos, I switched from a regular gimbal head to a proper video head:

-If I go out with photographs only in mind, I choose my long time favorite gimbal head:
+If I go out with only photographs in mind, I mount my long-time favorite gimbal head:

 When taking longer hikes or when long lens is not needed, I use:

 - Canon 7D mark II camera - http://amzn.to/2E1KqAW

 - Canon EF 100-400mm f/4.5-5.6L IS II - http://amzn.to/2E2mYUc - this lens performs very well with a 1.4x mark III extender giving me lens options from 100mm (without extender) to 560mm (with an extender).
 This mounted on a 1.6x crop camera body, gives me effective lens of 896mm.
 Just keep in mind that using a f/5.6 lens with a 1.4x extender requires a camera that is able to focus at f/8.

 Recently, I purchased a Panasonic G9 camera - https://amzn.to/2FHtvmD with a 100-400mm lens https://amzn.to/2Fz4PO8 for those moments when my Canon gear is either too bulky or too heavy to carry around.
 Like full day hikes which aren't planned around photographing birds but is good to have a lightweight 200mm-800mm camera/lens combo just in case ;) So far, I’m liking it and results aren’t bad at all.
 Here are some sample photographs: G9 I will be posting more soon.

 Since I'm mostly shooting with a 600mm lens, the perfect bag to carry most of my gear is a Gura Gear G32L backpack: http://amzn.to/2E1qH04 - the lightest backpack on the market than can fit this lens, as well as other items, and still fits carry-on restrictions when traveling.